If you ever want to relive your youth, buy a kombi.

 Corinne Bailey Ray’s performance was ethereal, perhaps suited to a more intimate stage but captivating nonetheless.

-An eclectic melding pot of young and old, buskers and established Blues icons.
+An eclectic melting pot of young and old, buskers and established Blues icons.

 We enjoyed browsing the many market stalls where I bought a playsuit and two shirts for Adam.